NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Mantis Embrace.md

 * * *

 **Effect** You Strike the creature you are grappling with a melee weapon or unarmed attack.
 This Strike deals an additional 3d6 precision damage and gains the death trait.
-The body of a creature that is slain by Crushing Embrace is so gruesomely damaged that the creature's body cannot be affected by any effect that requires an intact body to function, such as the [[Spells/Talking Corpse|Talking Corpse]] spell.
+The body of a creature that is slain by Crushing Embrace is so gruesomely damaged that the creature's body cannot be affected by any effect that requires an intact body to function, such as the [[Talking Corpse|Talking Corpse]] spell.

 *Source: Pathfinder Adventure: Prey for Death*
 *ORC*